About the 2020 El Sistema USA National Symposium Fundraising Reception:

 The reception is Saturday, February 1, 2020 at 6:30 P.M. at the Durham Arts Council and tickets are $100.

 All funds go to support Regional Seminarios for students across the country, bringing El Sistema programs together from multiple states, uniting students through performance!

-The reception will feature live music from Durham’s most exciting crossover artists, including 2020 National Symposium Fundraising Reception Guest Artist, Shana Tucker, student performances, heavy hors d’oeuvres, cocktails, beer and wine.
+The reception will feature live music from Durham’s most exciting crossover artists, including 2020 National Symposium Fundraising Reception Guest Artist, Shana Tucker, student performances, heavy hors d’oeuvres, cocktails by Social House Vodka, beer and wine.

 El Sistema USA Fundraising Reception Host Committee:

 Christine Taylor Conda, Chair, Board of Directors El Sistema USA

 Rita McLennon, Development Committee Chair*

 Dr. Armand Hall, Vice Chair and PRESTO Committee Chair*